vsbron/nextJs2024-school-management/README.md

 - Filled all the rest of the forms that were missing;
 - Improved some forms to be more self explanatory and to improve UI;
 - Added number of helper function to fix the date differences between UI and Database due to timezone;
+- Added navigation buttons on the Big Calendar component;

 ### Live version